-Recent changes to military doctrine now require a multi-Service/joint response approach where many functions will no longer be unique to a particular Service.
-Therefore, there is a need for a multi-Service training program for joint-Service responses.
-The construction of integrated simulations and training modules for the JETS systems is the first step in a larger effort to integrate several training platforms toward a more standard, interoperable method of instruction with greater accessibility to an integrated and federated DoD Medical Simulation Enterprise.
+Recent changes to military doctrine now require a multi‐Service/joint response, where many functions will no longer be unique to a particular Service.
+Therefore, there is a need to develop an operational infrastructure that provides multi‐Service training for joint‐Service responses.
+The construction of integrated simulations and training modules for the JETS systems is the first step toward a larger effort to integrate several training platforms toward a more standard, interoperable method of instruction with greater accessibility within an integrated and federated DoD Medical Simulation Enterprise.
 This RPP is focused on developing operational architectures that will build a construct and flow of the JETS system, where the operations, systems, and capability views are integrated using a single set of documents and diagrams.
 The following paragraphs provide more information on the requirements of the JETS System, which also highlight the complexity and breadth of this operational architectures effort.

 Prototype of Joint Evacuation and Transport Simulation (JETS) System

-Project Team: Co-Primes: Information Visualization and Innovative Research (IVIR) Inc.; Simquest
+Project Team: Information Visualization and Innovation Research (IVIR); SimQuest International, LLC; Aptima, Inc.; Pitch

 Project Duration: 42 months

 Project Objectives: The mission of this program is to develop architectural models that will be used to guide the construction of integrated simulations and training modules for the JETS system, which will be utilized throughout the Department of Defense’s (DOD) medical departments.
 The study aims to add to the current body of knowledge by identifying and addressing gaps in joint en route care training and constructing a top-level interoperable architectural framework for a training system of systems.

 Phases I and II of this project will focus on creating prototype knowledge products that will interoperate and integrate with future programs within the Medical Simulation Enterprise (MSE).
 The program will produce designs for an overarching architecture, including a common, objective, and engineering-oriented lexicon, along with a governance strategy and a definition of shared services.
 The lexicon will be detailed in a draft Medical Modeling and Simulation (MMS) Federation Object Model (FOM).
 A collection of Department of Defense Architecture Framework (DoDAF) views will be developed and integrated into the Capabilities Development Document (CDD).